On behalf of our faculty, staff, and students, I would like to welcome you to the Department of Chemistry!

 — Professor John Snyder, Director of Undergraduate Studies

 Welcome to the Chemistry Department!
-My name is Moneil Abu Speitan and I’m the Undergraduate Program Coordinator for the Department of Chemistry.
-My role in the Department is to help you, whether you are declared Chemistry Majors, simply taking a few classes out of interest, or fulfilling your own Majors’ requirements, decide on what works best for you.
-I meet with students to determine class selection, academic advising, assign faculty advisors.
-I am a resource to help you navigate your way through the University.
+My name is Julia Jesielowski, and I’m the Undergraduate Program Coordinator for the Department of Chemistry.
+I’m here to help you, whether you are a declared Chemistry major, simply taking a few classes out of interest, or fulfilling your own major’s requirements.
+Also, I meet with students for academic advising, and assign faculty advisors.

-The Department offers some exciting events that are open to interested undergraduates.
-We have Chemia, an undergraduate chemistry organization and affiliate of the American Chemical Society.
-This group’s focus is to bring to light how interesting and exciting science and chemistry in particular can be.
-They present experiments, organize company tours, and are interested in improving tutoring services in chemistry.
+The Department offers exciting programs that are open to interested undergrads.
+Chemia, an undergraduate chemistry organization, is an affiliate of the American Chemical Society.
+This group highlights how interesting and exciting science and chemistry in particular can be.
+They present experiments, organize company tours, and offer free peer tutoring in chemistry.

-For incoming freshmen pursuing the chemistry track, the Department also offers the Freshman Chemistry Seminar, taught by our Director of Undergraduate Studies, Professor John Snyder.
-This 1-credit class meets once a week in the fall and discusses the practical and interesting side of being a chemist.
-The participate in guest seminars, learn how to get into undergraduate research, and have small group discussions directly with faculty.
+For incoming freshmen pursuing the Chemistry track, the department offers an exciting Freshman Chemistry Seminar.
+This 1-credit class meets once a week in the fall semester to discuss the practical and interesting side of being a chemist.
+Students participate in guest seminars, learn how to get involved with undergraduate research, and have small group discussions directly with our faculty.